-- 550 COUNSELING PROBLEMS RELATED TO LIFE-THREATENING - ILNESS AND DEATH

-3 credits

-Prerequisite: permission.
-Consideration of the global issues, current research, coping behavior, support systems and family and individual needs in regard to life-threatening situations.
+- COUNSELING PROBLEMS RELATED TO LIFE-THREATENING ILLNESS AND DEATH - Prerequisite: permission.
+Consideration of the global issues, current research, coping behav ior, support systems and family and individual needs in regard to life-threatening situations.
+590,1,2 WORKSHOP 1-3 credits

-- 590,1.2 WORKSHOP

-Special instruction designed as in-service and/or upgrading individuals on current issues and practices in counseling. - 593 WORKSHOP 1-4 credits Special instruction designed as in-service and/or upgrading individuals on current issues and practices in counseling.
+- Special instruction designed as in-service and/or upgrading individuals on current issues and practices in counseling - WORKSHOP 593 - Special instruction designed as in-service and/or upgrading individuals on current issues and practices in counseling - COUNSELING INSTITUTE 594 1-4 credits in-service programs for counselors and other helping professionals.

-- 594 COUNSELING INSTITUTE In-service programs for counselors and other helping professionals. - 600 SEMINAR IN COUNSELING Prerequisite: counseling majors must elect 600 prior to electing 651 and/or within the first 10 credits of 5500 course work.
+SEMINAR IN COUNSELING 600

+Prerequisite: counseling majors must elect 600 prior to electing 651 and/or within the first 10 credits of 5600 course work.
 Structured group experience designed to help a student assess selection of counseling as a profession.